okraus42/42-4-cub3d/README.md

 https://wynnliam.github.io/raycaster/news/tutorial/2019/04/03/raycaster-part-02.html

 Todo today:
-- get the count of flamingos
+# - get the count of flamingos -ok
-- remove them when they are collected
+# - remove them when they are collected
-- unlock exit when all are collected
+# -- check sprites (calculate distances)
+# -- if distance is small remove

-- display them in the map
+# - display them in the map
-- update score
+# - update score
-- sort sprites by distance (quicksort?)
+# - sort sprites by distance (quicksort?)
+? - unlock exit when all are collected
-- game win / lose functions separated
+- game win / lose functions separated ((check status of exit)) -- functions to reset stuff
+--- continue / resume
+--- new map
+--- new game
 - generate flamingos in random maps?

+# - resume reset overlay
+- reset score and sprite counters on new game / map

+-- draw textures in light dist
+-- draw glowtexture in distance

 Updated todo list 2024-04-18:
 - sprites